ValkoM28/aoop-hw-spicymeatballs-1/README.md

 ## If you are still determined, proceed with caution.

-### And lastly, if you need to practice fixing someone else's code however, this is definitely the right place for you!
+### And lastly, if you need to practice fixing someone else's code, this is definitely the right place for you!

 Good luck sailing these seas.